coq/coq/doc/README.md

 The documentation of the latest released version is available on the Coq web site at [coq.inria.fr/documentation](http://coq.inria.fr/documentation).

-Additionnally, you can view the documentation for the current master version at
+Additionally, you can view the documentation for the current master version at
 <https://gitlab.com/coq/coq/-/jobs/artifacts/master/file/_install_ci/share/doc/coq/sphinx/html/index.html?job=documentation>.

 The reference manual is written is reStructuredText and compiled